 PHILOSOPHY: Honesty and integrity are two of the most important values of the university in its pursuit and dissemination of truth and knowledge.
 Faculty and students share the responsibility for maintaining the probity of the educational experience and preserving high standards of excellence.
 Academic dishonesty--cheating and plagiarism - - is unacceptable behavior morally, ethically and legally; and it cannot be justified or tolerated.
 To do otherwise undermines the ideals and purposes of higher education and severs the bonds of respect and trust between teacher, student and society.
 Cheating and plagiarism compromise the process of fair and equitable evaluation of all students' academic performance and erode the quality and value of degrees conferred by the.
 University.
 Students engaging in such practices are denying themselves the benefit of an instructors’ accurate assessment and feedback, thereby hindering their academic and personal development.
 Moreover, intellectual dishonesty reinforces the false idea that success in life, personally and professionally, can come to those who deviate from community norms and who lack the requisite expertise in their chosen careers.

 RESPONSIBILITY: Although faculty set the standards for moral and academic excellence in teaching and learning, such standards cannot be attained without full cooperation and support of students.
-Therefore, each student is expected to accept her/his responsibility to maintain honesty and integrity in all endeavors inside and outside of the classroom, studio, or laboratory.
-Faculty must encourage this by: establishing an atmosphere of mutual respect in their classrooms; stating her/his own standards and expectations for academic performance; structuring learning situations that encourage honesty and deter cheating and plagiarism; presenting the University's policy on cheating and plagiarism and the penalties for violations thereof; and holding accountable those who infringe on this policy.
+Therefore, each student is expected to accept their responsibility to maintain honesty and integrity in all endeavors inside and outside of the classroom, studio, or laboratory.
+Faculty must encourage this by: establishing an atmosphere of mutual respect in their classrooms; stating their own standards and expectations for academic performance; structuring learning situations that encourage honesty and deter cheating and plagiarism; presenting the University's policy on cheating and plagiarism and the penalties for violations thereof; and holding accountable those who infringe on this policy.
 The policies herein on cheating and plagiarism and the accompanying due process procedures are designed to accomplish the above stated objectives, while protecting the rights of the accused.
 This policy, along with the related procedures, should be followed scrupulously.

 INTRODUCTION

 Adjudicating cases of cheating and plagiarism involves at least two aspects of the student's status within the university.
 The first directly affects the student's academic status in the university.
 The second may involve disciplinary action, which also may jeopardize the student's ability to remain enrolled in the university.
-When an instructor believes a student is cheating and/or plagiarizing, he/she must still preserve the student's right to due process and confidentiality in handling the situation according to this policy on cheating and plagiarism and Executive Order 628, Student Disciplinary Procedures for the California State University.
+When an instructor believes a student is cheating and/or plagiarizing, they must still preserve the student's right to due process and confidentiality in handling the situation according to this policy on cheating and plagiarism and Executive Order 628, Student Disciplinary Procedures for the California State University.

 I. STUDENT'S ACADEMIC STATUS/STANDING